 Figure 1 Vacancy rates (%) declined in most of Canada's larger rental markets

-Change in 2023 vacancy rate is not statistically significant.
+\Change in 2023 vacancy rate is not statistically significant.
 This means that the change from 2022 to 2023 isn't statistically different than zero (0).
-"CANADA" includes all centres with at least 10,000 inhabitants.

 Source: CMHC; Vacancy rate for privately initiated purpose-built rental apartments (3+ units)